17ha Terminal

 Strengthen the UK’s clean energy supply chain

-By enabling the delivery of offshore wind and other low-carbon energy projects, the scheme plays a key role in supporting the UK’s Net Zero targets and energy transition.
-It also incorporates more sustainable operations through the use of electric plant, helping to reduce operational emissions and improve air quality.
+By enabling the delivery of offshore wind and other low-carbon energy projects, the expansion plays a key role in supporting the UK’s Net Zero targets and energy transition.
+It also incorporates more sustainable operations through the use of electric plant including a heavy-duty electric crane, helping to reduce operational emissions and improve air quality.

-The early development phase is jointly funded by The Crown Estate, Northumberland County Council, the North East Combined Authority, and Port of Blyth.
+The initial design phase is jointly funded by The Crown Estate, Northumberland County Council, the North East Combined Authority, and the Port of Blyth.

-Timelines for construction will be confirmed following completion of the early development phase and all necessary approvals.
+Timelines for construction will be confirmed following completion of the design phase and necessary approvals.

 The Port of Blyth is committed to ongoing engagement with local communities through consultations, events, and regular project updates.